mestachs/blog/posts/2022-11-21-postgres-command-line.md

 # Conclusion

-I hope, I gave you a sense of the power the cli.
+I hope, I gave you a sense of the power the psql cli.
 And how to diagnose performance problem without heavy tooling.

+If you want to go further in the art of command line, you should read [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line/blob/master/README.md#the-art-of-command-line)

 Note that once you have started using the cli everyday, this open a lot of options to automate things around your database or development environment.